-It’s still Spring Break, it’s almost Easter, and I for one can attest to the supply and demand raise in airfares.
+It’s the holidays and I can attest to the supply and demand raise in airfares.
 Everyone is getting on a plane and going somewhere.
 For those of us in recovery, walking through a brightly lit airport has the potential to trigger memories of a high flying past.
 And airports almost always bring back fond memories of vacations, successful business trips and reconnecting with loved ones.
-Those happy memories, comingled with thoughts of drinking, can create a dangerous nostalgia.
+Those happy memories, commingled with thoughts of drinking, can create a dangerous nostalgia.

 I have heard so many people say, “Vacation starts when I have the first drink on the plane.”
 But a boozy vacation can start in one of the ringside bars that always seem to be open for “breakfast” in the airport as well.
 There is an urgency to drinking in airports – getting “just one more” down the gullet before your flight gets called.
 And it is so easy and guiltless to belt three Bloody Marys in the Sky Club at 8 AM before a flight – you could be from England after all…

-These days, flight attendants monitor the behavior of passengers (no more ordering bourbon with beer chasers or slurring demands), but you can bring small bottles of liquor onboard now and as long as you don’t seem like a threat to national security or do the Macarena in the isles, they will leave you alone to quietly get schnockered in your seat.
+These days, flight attendants monitor the behavior of passengers (no more ordering bourbon with beer chasers or slurring demands).
+But you can bring small bottles of liquor on-board now.
+And as long as you don’t seem like a threat to national security or do the Macarena in the isles, they will leave you alone to quietly get inebriated in your seat.

 - You can order a Mai Tai in the morning without anyone looking askance – people drink in airports at all hours